A Cal Poly student’s guide to forming a band

 “Will [Broderick] was the first person jamming out in the open on our floor and I found out he was really good at his respective instruments,” Cooper Sumrall, the band’s co-singer, said.
 “It blew my mind.”

 Collaborating in Sierra Madre became a common occurrence for The No Shows.
-It wasn’t until mid-winter quarter, however, that co-singer Hazle Gerson joined the band.
+It wasn’t until mid-winter quarter, however, that co-singer Hazel Gerson joined the band.

 “Talk to people about your interests,” Gerson recommended.
 “If I didn’t talk to Cooper about my interest in singing, I wouldn’t have met everyone or started this band.”